philipxlee/baba-is-you/README.md

   * GPT generation: Users can generate levels using GPT-3.5.
   * Leaderboard: Users can view the top 10 scores for each level.
   * Social Center: Users can view comments on each level, and reply to them.
-  * Cheat Keys: Users can cheat to win or lose levels or reset a level.
+  * Cheat Keys: Users can cheat to win or lose levels or reset a level in gameplay, and restart, load and save in authoring view.
   * Easter Egg: Users can turn Baba more girly with a bow and a skirt.
   * Artificial Player: Spawn crabs that move towards their closest controllable character and kill them.
   * KeyPress Highlighter: shows which arrow key is being pressed as user plays the game
   * Loading and Saving: Users can load and save files in both the authoring environment and the game-player.
+  * Help system : Authoring environment has a hovering help system which lets you hover over a button to tell you what it does.
+Auth. view also has a help dialog!
+  * Robust validation for level creation : Ensures that a level is possible to play while creating it in the authoring environment itself, based on a set of basic rules

 * Features unimplemented: